Expectations for Discussions

 The primary venue for your participation in this course will be the Canvas discussion forums.
 Each discussion assignment will provide you with a prompt you must address, preferably as a unique initial post in the comment area.
 In addition to posting your own initial thoughts and findings about that question, you will also have to engage your classmates in a back and forth dialogue on their posts as well.
 Participation is really meant to be a discussion, not just a one-off posting.

 You are to make timely contributions to our discussions so that others can read, reflect, and respond.
 Please see the Canvas calendar for specific due dates for each discussion.
-You should see two due dates for each lesson's discussion activities.
-You will have a due date for when initial postings will be shared with the community.
-A subsequent due date is listed for you to do commenting back and forth with your classmates.
-This commenting back and forth is two-fold: (1) you commenting on another student's post and (2) you commenting on the comments other students leave on your post.
+The due date for a discussion is when initial postings will be shared with the class.
+Typically it is set for the middle of the lesson week, so that there is ample time for responding and commenting before the lesson ends.
+The comments will go both ways: (1) you will comment on other students' posts you find interesting and (2) you will reply to the comments and questions that other students leave on your post.
+Do not leave them hanging.
 Feel free to continue those discussions beyond the confines of each lesson - if you've got a good discussion going, run with it!
 Also, this is one component of the class with which I really encourage you not to procrastinate.
-The quality of our dialogues will be much richer if it's not just a mad dash on Friday and Sunday nights to carelessly fill a quota.
+The quality of our dialogues will be much richer if it's not just a mad dash on the last night of the lesson to carelessly fill a quota.
 You're being graded on quality AND quantity, so plan accordingly.

 Make sure your comments are thoughtful, analyzing the content or questions at hand, and exploring the impacts of an offered perspective.
 You are responsible for extending discussions already taking place, and posing new possibilities or opinions not previously voiced.
 When you are able, try to make connections to other content that you may have found in the literature or on the web, expand our collective thinking space, and (even better) try to make connections with your real-life experiences or situations near where you live.

 All students are expected to participate in the group discussions in a concise, well-organized, and scholarly manner.
 For example, saying, “I agree with Jennifer” is not enough.
 You need to say why you agree (or disagree) and support your comments.
 Comments should be based upon information obtained from appropriate reference sources including lesson materials, previous coursework, Web-based information, or personal experience.
 You must use proper grammar and spelling for all contributions.
-And course be polite and respectful in your communications.
+And of course be polite and respectful in your communications even if you disagree with the author.

-The following rubric will be used to grade all graded discussions.
+The following rubric will be used for all graded discussions.